 If you’re in the middle of a transition, read this.

-How are you doing?
-I feel like it’s been awhile since I’ve asked and I hope you’re having a day filled with loving vibes.
 I’ve noticed over the last few months that all of my clients are going through some sort of transition.
 Whether they’re making a career move, speaking their truth more in relationships, are becoming empty-nesters or are transitioning away from perfectionism towards joy and self-compassion, everyone’s moving out of one thing towards another that’s altogether new.

 We’re in limbo which, as any control-freak person who doesn’t enjoy the unknown knows, is shitty.
 Limbo sucks and so we want the transition to happen quicker, sooner.
 Once we’ve said yes to the transition we just want it to be the new way NOW.